hkmodi31/Boston-Airbnb-Data-Storage/README.md

 So my current approach uses csv files to create a data source in Tableau and perform visulisations on the same.
 <img width="1202" alt="image" src="https://github.com/hkmodi31/Boston-Airbnb-Data-Storage/assets/47323046/75056fc7-3861-40f6-8a9c-21f546971d39">

-Teh final Tableau story can be viewed here -
+The final Tableau story can be viewed here -